jksonar/list_of_topics/Red_Hat_Satellite/README.md

 * Practice in a lab environment (at least 2 VMs: one Satellite + one client/host).
 * Focus on **content lifecycle**: Import repos → Create content views → Publish & Promote → Register hosts → Apply updates.
 * The `hammer` command is the most useful for day-to-day management.

 ---
-Perfect 👍 You’ll spend most of your time with **hammer CLI** and **satellite-maintain** on Red Hat Satellite.
-Let’s extend the list into a **comprehensive CLI reference** with more commands grouped by task area:

----